robertseaton/robertseaton.github.com/_posts/2014-02-16-simulated-annealing-intuition.markdown

 summary: "This post develops the intuition behind simulated annealing via lots of pictures.
 It's self-contained and ought to be accessible to those without a math-centric background.
 It also serves as a gentle introduction to more technical discussions."
-description: "Develops the intuition behind the simulated annealing search algorithm via lots of pictures."
+description: "This article develops the intuition behind the simulated annealing search algorithm via lots of pictures."
 keywords: "simulated annealing overview"
 ---